johnkord/sendie/docs/what-is-sendie.md

 - Smaller groups = faster transfers
 - Both peers need stable connections for best speed
 - Use a VPN with WebRTC leak protection if you want to hide your IP from peers
+- Use **Broadcast Mode** to distribute files to a group without manually sending each time
+- Queue files before sharing the link for instant transfer when people join
+- Disable **Auto-receive** if you don't want to accept incoming files
+- Enable **Host-only sending** when distributing files to prevent others from sending

 ---